tugcekonuklar/msc-computer-science-notes/computer-architecture-and-operating-systems/Home.md

 * **Question: Transfer Rate and efficiency Calculation**
     * A bus system has a protocol overhead of 5 cycles, a bus width of 32 bits, and a bus frequency of 200 MHz.
         * a.
-Calculate the data transfer rate for single transactions
+Calculate the **data transfer rate for single transactions**
         * b.
-Calculate the data transfer efficiency with block sizes of 16 bytes.
+Calculate the **data transfer efficiency** with block sizes of 16 bytes.
 * **Answer:**
 * a.
 For a single transaction, the time required to transfer 4 bytes (32 bits) is 6 clock cycles, (5 overhead, and one data).
-    * Therefore we can transfer 4/6 = 0.66 bytes per clock cycle.
+    * Therefore, we can transfer 4/6 = 0.66 bytes per clock cycle.
     * At 200 million clocks per second, the data rate is 133 Million bytes per second.
 * b.
 For a 16 byte transaction, this requires 4 data transfers (4 x 32 bits).
 So the time required to transfer 16 bytes is 5+4 = 9 clock cycles.
 Or 16/9 bytes per clock = 1.77 bytes per clock cycle.